-You’ll also risk damage to your reputation, and maybe even your personal relationships.
+You’ll also risk damage to your reputation and maybe even your personal relationships.
 WFG almost has the same negative stigma as Amway does.
-You could become known as the “pyramid scheme” person behind your back and to be avoided in social situations.
+You could become known as the “pyramid scheme” person behind your back and might be avoided in social situations.

 Why I Hate MLMs

-- MLM pitches are annoying and misleading, and always sell the same kind of story: recruit 3 other people, and they will recruit 3 more, then you’ll have hundreds of people working for you, all while making money on whatever they sell!
+- MLM pitches are annoying and misleading and always sell the same kind of story: be your own boss, recruit three other people, and they will recruit three more, then you’ll have hundreds of people working for you, all while making money on whatever they sell!

 - If someone I know pitches me an MLM business idea, it makes me think less of the person and want to avoid them in the future.

-- It’s very difficult to climb to the top of a MLM company and actually start making really good money.
+- It’s very difficult to climb to the top of an MLM company and actually start making really good money.